What is the GMAT Focus Edition? Everything You Need to Know

 The GMAT Focus better accommodates diversity in test takers, resetting the score distribution.
 The score distribution of the old GMAT exam had become uneven, due to the rise of GMAT scores over time, making the updated scoring system necessary for schools to better judge the meaning of an applicant’s total score on the GMAT exam.

-As the GMAT Focus Edition will be the only admissions exam accepted at today’s graduate business programs after January 31, 2024, you need to focus on official practice exams designed specifically for the redesigned GMAT exam if your test date is February 1, 2024, or later.
+As the GMAT Focus Edition is the only admissions exam accepted at today’s graduate business programs since January 31, 2024, you need to focus on official practice exams designed specifically for the redesigned GMAT exam.
 Official practice tests are available on mba.com.

 Although still a rigorous and challenging exam, the new GMAT Focus Edition offers a less stressful testing experience, with fewer sections, less time spent at test centers, and a new question review and edit feature.
 The GMAT Focus Edition continues to prioritize critical thinking and verbal skills, in the format of a question adaptive test.